Entries by

 Future Development of the RK3588

 The future of the RK3588 will focus on technology upgrades, market expansion, ecosystem building, and differentiated competition.
-With the release of the next-generation flagship RK3688 and co-processor chips, as well as deeper penetration into smart cockpit, industrial automation, and edge computing markets, Rockchip aims to solidify its leadership in China’s AIoT chip sector while steadily entering the global high-end market.
+With the release of the next-generation flagship RK3688 and co-processor chips, as well as deeper penetration into smart cockpit, Automação industrial, and edge computing markets, Rockchip aims to solidify its leadership in China’s AIoT chip sector while steadily entering the global high-end market.
 Furthermore, by optimizing NPU technology, interface standards, and power management, the RK3588 and its successors will be better positioned to support AI large models, 8K displays, and other cutting-edge trends—driving intelligent transformation across industries.

 Análise aprofundada do módulo ESP32-S3: Desempenho, Segurança, e ecossistema